 For the past 10 years, from his perch as director of one of the world’s foremost for-profit think tanks working closely with CEOs worldwide, Erik Peterson has been an eyewitness to successive waves of tumultuous change affecting the private sector.
-From the Great Recession to COVID-19, from currency instabilities to trade wars, he’s had a bird’s eye view of why—and how—many leaders have mitigated risk and exploited opportunities.
+From currency instabilities to trade wars, he’s had a bird’s eye view of why—and how—many leaders have mitigated risk and exploited opportunities.
 In this talk, he shares how, once the dust finally clears, the fundamental nature of business will change irrevocably.
 Business leaders will think in far different ways about production.
 Their strategies on sourcing and supply chain management will be transformed.
 Their assumptions regarding the role of technology—and the breathtaking effect of fourth-industrial-revolution technologies—will be revisited altogether.
 Their attitudes of workforce development and retention will be extraordinarily different.
 Their ideas on the role of government policies, capacities and regulations will have changed.
 And their expectations regarding the trajectory of globalization will be modified.
-It will be a “same planet, different world” when it comes to business in the post-COVID-19 period.
+It will be a “same planet, different world” when it comes to business in the new, complex landscape.
 And the leaders endowed with a strategic mindset, and the wherewithal to bring their vision to fruition, will have a remarkable competitive advantage when the current crisis is finally behind us.

 Anticipating the Coming Transformation in Production.
 Here’s the bottom line: Five key exponential technologies underpinning production (AI, IoT, robotics, 3D printing and augmented reality) and two closely-related tech takeoff areas (nano and bio) are changing the very nature of production.
 Together, they are revolutionizing the fundamental nature of business in the Fourth Industrial Revolution.
 Erik Peterson takes expert audiences through the specifics of how tech is transforming every stage of the global value chain—and what strategies industries and companies must do—and are doing—to pre-position themselves for the sweeping changes ahead.
 He weaves together insight from his extensive experience with business leaders worldwide, as well as his work with the World Economic Forum on the future of production, to offer practical and timely recommendations.